-- (iii) Where compensation was included in the rehabilitation package, and the landowners sought enhancement in compensation, the question before the court was whether claimants would be precluded from seeking enhanced compensation since they had received certain amounts as part of the rehabilitation package from the state government.
-The High Court allowed claimants to seek enhancement in compensation despite having received the rehabilitation package. - (iv) Five cases were on the issue of the petitioners not being granted a fair hearing or because they were given an inadequate opportunity to be heard. - (v) 12 writ petitions have also been filed for the quashing of the entire land acquisition proceedings and the notification for acquisition on the ground that the acquisition proceedings are illegal. - (vi) In one case the petition claimed that the use of land was contrary to the purpose in the notification. - (vii) Seven contempt cases have also been filed contending that the order of the lower court has not been followed. - (viii) In one case, the petitioner also sought employment in lieu of acquisition of their land.
+- 1. An argument that the acquisition of the land was illegal per se under both the 1894 Act as well as the MRTP Act. - 2.
+Where compensation was included in the rehabilitation package, and the landowners sought enhancement in compensation, the question before the court was whether claimants would be precluded from seeking enhanced compensation since they had received certain amounts as part of the rehabilitation package from the state government.
+The High Court allowed claimants to seek enhancement in compensation despite having received the rehabilitation package. - 3.
+Five cases were on the issue of the petitioners not being granted a fair hearing or because they were given an inadequate opportunity to be heard. - 4.
+12 writ petitions have also been filed for the quashing of the entire land acquisition proceedings and the notification for acquisition on the ground that the acquisition proceedings are illegal. - 5.
+In one case the petition claimed that the use of land was contrary to the purpose in the notification. - 6.
+Seven contempt cases have also been filed contending that the order of the lower court has not been followed. - 7.
+In one case, the petitioner also sought employment in lieu of acquisition of their land.

-9. CONCLUSION
+CONCLUSION

 The expropriation of land under the 1894 Act was a major source of disputes between citizens and the state and this colonial-era legislation was severely contested, in courts and through large people's movements.
-Past literature and empirical studies on land conflict have provided insight into the problems associated with the compulsory nature of land acquisition as well as the experience of land losers with the land acquisition process and the legal regime governing it.
+Past literature and empirical studies on land conflict have provided insights into the problems associated with the compulsory nature of land acquisition as well as the experience of land losers with the land acquisition process and the legal regime governing it.
 The need for reforms in the area of land acquisition was widely accepted.
 Even the Supreme Court remarked that

 "The provisions contained in the Act, of late, have been felt by all concerned, do not adequately protect the interest of the landowners/persons interested in the land.
 The Act does not provide for rehabilitation of persons displaced from their land although by such compulsory acquisition, their livelihood gets affected.
 For years, the acquired land remains unused and unutilised.
 To say the least, the Act has become outdated and needs to be replaced at the earliest by fair, reasonable and rational enactment in tune with the constitutional provisions, particularly, Article 300A of the Constitution."
-66
+68